Election of Donald Trump will spur more action and activism: John Lewis

 Originally published Jan.
 11, 2017.
 U.S. Congressman John Lewis died on July 17, 2020.

 On Aug.
 28, 1963, more than 250,000 Americans converged on Capitol Hill for the March on Washington.
 Martin Luther King Jr. gave his famous speech, and the phrase "I have a dream" became instantly iconic.

 Another inspirational speaker that day was a 23-year-old named John Lewis.
 He received rousing applause for his speech, in part of which he asked:

 "We are tired.
 We are tired of being beaten by policemen.

 We are tired of seeing our people locked up in jail over and over again and then be told to be patient.

 We want our freedom and we want it now."

-Two years after giving that speech, John Lewis marched again on the bridge crossing from Selma into Montgomery, Alabama, on the day known as Bloody Sunday, when state troopers beat protesters as they marched peacefully for the right to vote.
+Two years after giving that speech, Lewis marched again on the bridge crossing from Selma into Montgomery, Ala., on the day known as Bloody Sunday, when state troopers beat protesters as they marched peacefully for the right to vote.

-John Lewis is now a Democratic congressman in the U.S. House of Representatives, and the co-author of a graphic memoir series called March, that recounts his life as an activist.
+Lewis is now a Democratic congressman in the U.S. House of Representatives, and the co-author of a graphic memoir series called March that recounts his life as an activist.

-The final installment of March has become the first graphic book to win a National Book Award in the United States.
+The final instalment of March has become the first graphic book to win a National Book Award in the United States.